aolson078/stick_rpg_clone/README.md

 Two active abilities further spice up battles.
 Hit **Z** to ready a Heavy Strike that deals extra damage in your next fight, or **X** to assume a Guard Stance that halves incoming damage.
 Each ability has a short cooldown.
+A third **C** key ability unleashes a weapon-specific combo once you've trained the related stat to 5, letting melee fighters whirl, archers rapid fire, or mages cast a powerful burst.

 The shop now stocks a few useful items: a cola to restore a little energy, a protein bar for health, a book that teaches you intelligence, a gym pass that